 Common Terminology of the Logistics Industry

-Logistics companies’ list in India is a long one and a large number of similar survives are currently operating all over the world.
+Logistics companies’ in India is a long one and a large number of similar survives are currently operating all over the world.
 Due to the elaborate nature of their operations, they comprise a number of different functions and operations.

 As it is true for any industry, the logistics industry too has a number of words and phrases that are common logistics lingo.
 Anyone who is closely associated with 3PL logistics providers or supply chain and logistics management must be aware of some important terms used in by logistics professionals.
 Given below is a collection of 15 such words and phrases that are commonly used in the logistics industry: